Last Updated on September 28, 2024

 Click here => Budget hotels in New York City

-If you’re planning to use rewards points, all the hotels with reward programs have hotels around Times Square and Midtown Manhattan: Hilton, Hyatt, Choice, Starwood, Wyndham, Best Western, Accor, IHG.
+Pay with points: If you’re planning to use rewards points, all the hotels with reward programs have hotels around Times Square and Midtown Manhattan: Hilton, Hyatt, Choice, Starwood, Wyndham, Best Western, Accor, IHG.
 Don’t wait too long to book your hotel, these are the ones that usually fill up first.

 If you’re on a tight budget, consider staying at a hostel.
-The best hostel that’s close to the finish line is the HI Hostel on Amsterdam Avenue on the Upper West Side.
-They only have dorm rooms, which means you’ll be sharing with other people (male / female dorms), and the smallest dorms are four people sharing.
+They have dorm rooms as well as private rooms, however, the private rooms can be more expensive than a hotel room, so compare prices.
 The hostel has a communal kitchen which is great if you want to prepare some of your meals (especially on race day).
-This is a popular place to stay with budget-conscious runners, so you’ll definitely meet other marathoners here.
+Hostels are popular with budget-conscious runners, and you’ll definitely meet other marathoners here.

 Airbnb vs Hotel

 Many runners prefer an Airbnb over a hotel, because staying in an Airbnb usually means that you have access to a kitchen and can prepare meals for yourself, which is especially nice the night before the race and the morning of the marathon.
 Renting an entire apartment can be pricey, but if you’re traveling with your partner or the entire family, it often is a more convenient option.
-There are many Airbnb’s in Hells Kitchen, a neighborhood close to Midtown Manhattan, in walking distance from the finish line.

 Check out Airbnb’s in New York City here.